networkoctopus/Silverletter/README.md

 - A top-bar Thunderbolt status indicator for the automatic power-saving and hotplug support
 - [WhiteSur GTK, Shell, and GDM styling](https://github.com/vinceliuice/WhiteSur-gtk-theme), selectable [WhiteSur icons](https://github.com/vinceliuice/WhiteSur-icon-theme), [WhiteSur cursors](https://github.com/vinceliuice/WhiteSur-cursors), and [MacTahoe icons and cursors](https://github.com/vinceliuice/MacTahoe-icon-theme), optional [MacTahoe Firefox CSS](https://github.com/vinceliuice/MacTahoe-gtk-theme), and MacTahoe day/night wallpapers that follow dark mode, with the day image also used by GDM

 ## Hardware compatibility

 The image is developed and daily-tested on a **2015 11" MacBook Air (`MacBookAir7,1`)**.
 Its initramfs and power configuration are intentionally tailored to this generation.

+Do not assume that other MacBook or MacBook Pro computers are compatible.
+The trimmed initramfs omits drivers and storage features this specific machine does not need.

 These closely related Intel-based MacBook Air computers are reasonable candidates, but are **untested unless stated otherwise**: